w3f/Grants-Program/applications/tempest_veil.md

 ![alt text](https://github.com/Cloakworks-collective/tempest_veil_fast_grant/raw/main/images/fhe_1_2.png)

 The game state will reside on PolkadotHub contracts, while battles are intended to be executed within an FHE coprocessor.
 This will require a way to transfer state between the two environments, potentially across different chains.
 Since the FHE coprocessors have not yet launched and their architecture is not fully defined, we will need to explore and adapt once more technical details become available.

-#### **Relevant Prior Work:**

-We've explored ZK and FHE as core tools for building information-asymmetric strategy games—focusing on fog-of-war, hidden state, and verifiable actions.
-Through hackathons like ETHGlobal CircuitBreaker, zkHack Istanbul, zkHack Montreal and ETHDenver, we've gained hands-on experience with Noir, FHE (Inco/Fhenix), and zkVMs (Risc0 and Mina), laying the foundation for this game.
-We discuss these projects in more detail in the Development Status section below.

-#### **Fast Grant Expectations**

-For this grant, we will deliver a playable proof-of-concept version of Tempest Veil—a fun, on-chain strategy game with real-time battles influenced by verifiable weather data and controlled randomness.
-The prototype will include a functional UI, core gameplay loop, and foundational contracts that allow players to move, attack, and resolve combat based on real-world environmental conditions.

-While zero-knowledge proofs and fully homomorphic encryption are not required to enjoy the game, we will explore integrating them for hidden strategies if tooling and chain support allow.
-These features are experimental and may extend beyond the three-month grant window, but we’re committed to pursuing them as the ecosystem matures.

-Alongside the game, we will publish blog posts and tutorials to share what we’ve learned—especially around integrating real-world data with smart contracts and designing verifiable on-chain gameplay.
-All code will be open source to promote transparency, reusability, and ecosystem growth.

-#### Long term Goals - Beyond Fast Grant

 **Tempest Veil** is more than just a game—it’s a permissionless, long-term experiment in cryptonative strategy design.
 Our vision is to create an open, moddable world where anyone can play, contribute, or build custom tools and agents on top of the game’s core mechanics.
 We're exploring how zero-knowledge, FHE, and verifiable AI can unlock new forms of emergent, asymmetric gameplay—not just as technical showcases, but to make something fun, strategic, and community-driven.